/

 To understand part-fibre, you have to follow the cable.

-- Stage 1 (The Fast Part): High-speed fibre optic cables run from the exchange/hub to the green street cabinet on your sidewalk (UK) or the neighborhood node (USA).
-This data travels at the speed of light.
+• Stage 1 (The Fast Part): High-speed fibre optic cables run from the exchange or hub to the green street cabinet on your sidewalk (UK) or the neighbourhood node (USA).
+Data travels through this section as pulses of light.

-- Stage 2 (The Slow Part): From that cabinet to your front door, the data switches onto standard copper telephone wires.
-These were designed for voice calls in the 20th century, not 4K streaming.
+• Stage 2 (The Slow Part): From that cabinet or node to your front door, the data switches onto standard copper telephone wires or, in some US cable areas, coaxial cable.
+These legacy last-mile links were not originally built for modern multi-device households.

-Because the connection isn't fibre all the way to your house, the industry calls it FTTC (Fibre to the Cabinet).
+Because the connection is not fibre all the way to your house, the industry often describes UK DSL-based versions as FTTC (Fibre to the Cabinet).

 2. THE COPPER PROBLEM